-San Diego Premises and Property Insurance Claims
+San Diego Property Damage Attorney

 When insurance companies process premises and property insurance claims, they must do so in good faith.
 This requires performing an acceptable investigation of the claim’s validity and adhering to the requirements set forth in the policyholder’s contract.
 If the insurer is unable to meet these obligations, they are liable for a breach of contract.
 If the insurer or an employee of the insurer engages in unethical, intimidating, or otherwise unsavory tactics to avoid paying legitimate claims, the insurer is liable for insurance bad faith.
+Contact our law firm today for a free evaluation of your case.

 Just as a policyholder has an obligation to make his or her premium payments on time, an insurer has an obligation to process claims in good faith.
 A few examples of bad faith insurance practices in premises and property claims include: